 Election 2026

-Municipal and school board elections will take place on Monday October 26, 2026.
+Municipal and school board elections in the Township of Madawaska Valley will take place on Monday October 26, 2026.

 Find out more about the election, its candidates, and voting, on this page.